 - Female gender

-- Lower level of education
+- Higher level of education

-- · Light iris color
+- Light iris color

 - Far-sightedness

 - Cardiovascular (heart) disease

-- High blood pressure

 - Family history of AMD

 - Cigarette smoking

+- High blood pressure

 - High cholesterol

 - Sunlight exposure

-- · Low dietary fish intake
+- Low dietary fish intake

-- Higher body mass index (BMI)

-- Having a diet low in lutein and zeaxanthin/antioxidants

 Diagnostic Testing: Disease features related to AMD may be found in the retina and in the layers beneath it.
 According to these abnormal findings, AMD is classified as dry or wet.